hike05/draug/README.md

 # Draug

-Custom Caddy image with extended functionality.
+Custom Caddy image with some extra functionality.

 ## Plugins